 Related Article: First look: Theatre Royal Drury Lane reopens following £60 million refurbishment

-We’ll be going to check out the new uniforms very soon, so keep your eyes peeled on our social channels and in the meantime, don’t forget the brand new Disney’s Frozen musical is currently playing at the Theatre Royal Drury Lane.
+Check out the uniforms below and don’t forget the brand new Disney’s Frozen musical is currently playing at the Theatre Royal Drury Lane.
 Watch Elsa and Anna’s story come to life on stage in the newly refurbished auditorium, which we think is a magical wonderland in its own right 🙂